geonetwork/geonetwork-ui/apps/datafeeder/README.md

 ## Building with Docker

-You can build a docker image of the Datahub application like so:
+You can build a docker image of the Datafeeder application like so:

 ```bash
 $ nx run datafeeder:docker-build